FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Celia Imrie

-Celia Diana Savile Imrie (1952), known as Celia Imrie, is a British writer and a film, radio, television and theatre actress.
+Celia Diana Savile Imrie (1952), known as Celia Imrie, is a British writer and a film, radio, television and theater actress.
 Her acting career began in the 1970s.
 She has appeared in over fifty films and series.
-She became known for her participation in the "Bridget Jones" film series and "The Best Exotic Marigold Hotel".
-I particularly love her participation in "Finding Your Feet" (2017).
+She became known for the participation in the "The Best Exotic Marigold Hotel".

-Celia is the author of several books, including "Orphans of the Storm" (2021).
-After intense research, she released this historical fictional book set against the backdrop of the Titanic disaster.
-It is the story of the "Navratil brothers" (Michel Marcel and Edmond) who were kidnapped by their father and began the voyage on the Titanic with him.
-The father, Michael Navratil, died in the sinking.
-He had boarded with a false passport, under the name Louis M. Hoffman, the children booked as John and Fred.
-The children were rescued without a parent or guardian.
-The book also tells the drama of the mother's struggle to find the children and obtain authorization to reunite with them in New York, where they were taken after disembarking.
+Celia is the author of several books, including "Orphans of the Storm" (2021), a historical fictional book based on the Titanic disaster.
+The book recounts the story of the "Navratil brothers" who were kidnapped by their father and began the voyage on the Titanic with him.
+The father, Michael Navratil, who had boarded with a false passport, perished in the disaster.
+The book explore the brothers rescue and their mother's drama to reunite with them in New York.

 8. Deafening (2003)